PROEESH/DE_exam/README.md

     5. Use uv instead of pip (simple for dev and harder to build image with)
     6. Better instructions
     7. Better using of git(using branchs, MR and commit's messages well)
+    8. Add smart partitions for the data on the Bucket
 ---

 ## Architecture Overview